 My tits came in when I was 11.
 Guys hassled me ever since.
 My family isn't one that sees no intermediary steps between early puberty and teen motherhood, but the Hasidic men who offered me 50 bucks for a handjob didn't much care.
 Walking down Brighton Beach at 14, a 60-year-old Rodney Dangerfield lookalike asked me on a date.
 I declined.
 "No, a sex type date," he said.
 When I declined again, he told me I was ugly anyway.

 For every free coffee beauty privilege gets you, it also gets you a guy following you down the steps on the subway, saying he wants to work his tongue into your ass.

 When men harrass us, they blame it on our looks.

 A woman's beauty is supposed to be her grand project and constant insecurity.
 We're meant to shellac our lips with five different glosses, but always think we're fat.
 Beauty is Zeno's paradox.
 We should endlessly strive for it, but it's not socially acceptable to admit we're there.
 We can't perceive it in ourselves.
 It belongs to the guy screaming "nice tits."

 Saying "I'm beautiful," let alone charging for it, breaks the rules.

 My art school roommate was a camgirl.
-She worked out of a cubicle, mechanically fucking a motorized dildo that the guy on the other side thought he controlled.
+She worked out of a cubicle, mechanically fucking a motorised dildo that the guy on the other side thought he controlled.
 She soon figured out more lucrative arrangements.
 I met her johns over a luxurious dinner, but sugarbabyhood wasn't for me.
 Filet mignon didn't taste like much in that company.